yanggangtony/yanggangtony/README.md

 I am from Chengdu, located in central Sichuan Province in China.

-Educated and motivated software engineer, quick to ramp up with any existing development platform and coding, debugging and system software.
+Educated and motivated software engineer, quick to ramp up with any existing development platform and coding, debugging system software.

 Excellent interpersonal as well as communication skills and enjoys a high pressure team environment.